strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 ## Configuration

-The documentation plugin is initialized with the following config.
-All of these properties can be altered by providing new values to the documentation plugin's config object in `config/plugins.js`.
+The Documentation plugin is initialized with the following configuration, where all properties can be altered by providing new values to the documentation plugin's config object in `config/plugins.js`:

 ```js
 {